What to do when yoga teacher “imposter syndrome” strikes!

 Imagine a complete newbie – never done yoga before – coming to a fast flowing Vinyasa

+class.
 If you can’t help that individual see and learn the individual poses which make up the

 flow, they’ll struggle; maybe their alignment will be out, maybe they’re struggling with their